The Future of History

 Since 1921, the IHR has championed the value of history and has supported historians working within, and beyond, the academic discipline.
 In this roundtable we look to the future, asking what it holds for history and history-making.
-Our invited panel will offer their own perspectives on the challenges and possibilities facing future generations of historian before we open the session up for discussion and debate.
+The invited panel offered their own perspectives on the challenges and possibilities facing future generations of historian.

-This session will be chaired by IHR Director, Professor Claire Langhamer.
+This session was chaired by IHR Director, Professor Claire Langhamer.

 Emma Griffin is Professor of British History at UEA.
 She is the author of five books, including most recently Bread Winner: An Intimate History of the Victorian Economy and is currently writing a global history of industrialisation for Penguin Press.
 She is the President of the Royal Historical Society and acting PI on the Living With Machines project.